Wolverhampton: History

 A local tradition states that King Wulfhere of Mercia founded an abbey of St Mary at Wolverhampton in 659.

-Wolverhampton is recorded as being the site of a decisive battle between the unified Mercian Angles and West Saxons against the raiding Danes in 910, although sources are unclear as to whether the battle itself took place in Wednesfield or Tettenhall, although those places were not within Wolverhampton's boundaries at the time.
+Wolverhampton is recorded as being the site of a decisive battle between the unified Mercian Angles and West Saxons against the raiding Danes in 910, although sources are unclear as to whether the battle itself took place in Wednesfield or Tettenhall.
+Both places have since been incorporated into Wolverhampton.
 The Mercians and West Saxons claimed a decisive victory, and the field of Woden is recognised by numerous place names in Wednesfield.